limine-bootloader/limine/PROTOCOL.md

 ## Base protocol revisions

-The Limine boot protocol comes in several base revisions; so far only 2 base revisions are specified: 0 and 1.
+The Limine boot protocol comes in several base revisions; so far, 3 base revisions are specified: 0, 1, and 2.

 Base protocol revisions change certain behaviours of the Limine boot protocol outside any specific feature.
 The specifics are going to be described as needed throughout this specification.

-Base revision 0 is considered deprecated, and it is the default base revision a kernel is assumed to be requesting and complying to if no base revision tag is provided by the kernel, for backwards compatibility.
+Base revision 0 and 1 are considered deprecated.
+Base revision 0 is the default base revision a kernel is assumed to be requesting and complying to if no base revision tag is provided by the kernel, for backwards compatibility.